 Upon seeing Eve, Adam’s initial exclamation was “Happa’am,” which can be translated “now at last,” “now finally,” or “now at length.”
 Here are the translations, according to the New Living Translation and The Message Bibles:

 “At last!”
 Adam exclaimed.
 “She is part of my own flesh and bone!
-She will be called ‘woman,’ because she was taken out of a man”Here, very likely, is an indication that an ample period of time (weeks, months, or even years) had passed since his own creation had taken place.
+She will be called ‘woman,’ because she was taken out of a man”Here, very likely, is an indication that an ample period of time (weeks, months, or even several years) had passed since Adam’s own creation had taken place.
 After having spent a substantial amount of time tending the garden and naming the animals, he was delighted that, “at last,” someone like himself finally had been made to become his helper and partner.(Genesis 2:23—NLT).

 Then the man said, “This at last is bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man”(Genesis 2:23—TM).

-There is no biblical indication that, before Adam sinned, he executed his tasks at super-human speed, nor that he possessed phenomenal intelligence or wisdom, as some suggest in attempting to explain how he carried out the profusion of assignments and projects God had given to him, allegedly within a single solar day.
+There is no biblical indication that, before Adam sinned, he executed his tasks at super-human speed, nor that he possessed phenomenal intelligence or wisdom, as some suggest in attempting to explain how he carried out the great quantity of assignments and projects God had given to him, allegedly within a single solar day.
 The idea that all of these activities, by both God and Adam, would have taken place in 24 hours (or, even more implausibly, 12 hours of daylight) is so incredible as to defy judicious reasoning.

 Many have questioned how God could have created the sun (as well as the moon) on the fourth “day” if the vegetation created on the third “day” would have required light and heat to exist.
 Here is the passage in question: